17-day mountain bike trip in Western Uganda

 • Rain jacket

-• Sturdy shoes with good grip (no clip-in shoes)
+• Normal shoes with a good grip for cycling (no clipless pedal shoes)

 • Cycling gloves